DeNepo/workflows/project-starter/development-strategy.md

 - A body of text and links
   - [ ] HTML: a section with some general information about the project
-  - [ ] CSS: a class to make the text look fancy
+  - [ ] CSS: styling to make the text look fancy

 ---